rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/apache_mod_cgi_bash_env.md

 bash: error importing function definition for `BASH_FUNC_x' test
 ```
-(NOTE: The next series of commands should be run as root or with sudo)
+(NOTE: The next series of commands should be run as root or with sudo) <br>
 5. Also install Apache2 from the apt repository with the following command
 ```
 apt-get install apache2